David Franklin (curator): Cleveland Museum of Art

 After a three-year tenure, Franklin abruptly resigned on October 21, 2013, citing personal reasons and a need "to do more research and writing".
 Soon thereafter, the Cleveland Scene revealed that Franklin (married with two children) had been in a romantic relationship with an employee of the museum.
 The board of directors at the museum had been made aware of the affair when the employee was found to have apparently committed suicide in her Cleveland Heights apartment, shortly after she and Franklin were supposed to have travelled to Spain together, and one week before they were supposed to travel to Italy.
 According to police reports, David Franklin called the 911 himself and was the only person present at the scene.
 When police came to investigate the suspicious death, Franklin lied to the officers, pretending having received a text message from the woman, which, according to the Police, never happened.
 He claimed to have run to the apartment after receiving this text message and to have discovered the body by entering the apartment through an open door.
 In the course of the investigation, it became apparent that the employee's digital camera and cell phone were missing.
+These items were eventually recovered.
 Police have also discovered that a major transfer of data had been done from the woman's phone shortly after she was found dead.
 As the family could not believe many details of the reported story, a detective was assigned to further investigate the death and Franklin's story.
 When this revelation came to the attention of the board, Franklin was forced to resign.